Kalyan-Alamuru/alicemtest/mt/ems/ems/AADRightsMgmt/Deploying-the-Azure-Rights-Management-Connector.md

 ---
-title: "Deploying the Azure Rights Management Connector" ms.custom: na ms.date: 2015-11-01 ms.reviewer: na
+title: "Deploying the Azure Rights Management Connector" ms.custom: na ms.date: "2015-11-01" ms.reviewer: na
-ms.service: rights-management
+ms.service: "rights-management"
 ms.suite: na
 ms.tgt_pltfrm: na
-ms.topic: article
+ms.topic: "article"
 applies_to:
-  - Azure Rights Management
+  - "Azure Rights Management"
-  - Windows Server 2012
+  - "Windows Server 2012"
-  - Windows Server 2012 R2
+  - "Windows Server 2012 R2"
 ms.assetid: 90e7e33f-9ecc-497b-89c5-09205ffc5066
 caps.latest.revision: 9
-author: karthikaraman
+author: "karthikaraman"
+ms.author: "karaman"
-manager: jeffgilb
+manager: "jeffgilb"
 translation.priority.ht:
-  - es-es
+  - "es-es"
-  - fr-fr
+  - "fr-fr"
-  - it-it
+  - "it-it"
-  - ko-kr
+  - "ko-kr"
-  - pt-br
+  - "pt-br"
-  - ru-ru
+  - "ru-ru"
-  - zh-cn
+  - "zh-cn"
-  - zh-tw
+  - "zh-tw"
 translation.priority.mt:
-  - de-de
+  - "de-de"
-  - ja-jp
+  - "ja-jp"
 ---
 # Deploying the Azure Rights Management Connector
 Use this information to learn about the Microsoft Rights Management (RMS) connector and how you can use it to provide information protection with existing on-premises deployments that use Microsoft Exchange Server, Microsoft SharePoint Server, or file servers that run Windows Server and use the File Classification Infrastructure (FCI) capability of File Server Resource Manager.

 > [!TIP]
-> For a high-level example scenario with screenshots, see the [Automatically protecting files on file servers running Windows Server and File Classification Infrastructure](../../ems/AADRightsMgmt/What-is-Azure-Rights-Management-.md#BKMK_Example_FCI) section in the [What is Azure Rights Management?](../../ems/AADRightsMgmt/What-is-Azure-Rights-Management-.md) topic.
+> For a high-level example scenario with screenshots, see the [Automatically protecting files on file servers running Windows Server and File Classification Infrastructure](../../ems/AADRightsMgmt/what-is-azure-rights-management-.md#BKMK_Example_FCI) section in the [What is Azure Rights Management?](../../ems/AADRightsMgmt/what-is-azure-rights-management-.md) topic.

 ## <a name="OverviewConnector"></a>Overview of the Microsoft Rights Management connector
 The Microsoft Rights Management (RMS) connector lets you quickly enable existing on-premises servers to use their Information Rights Management (IRM) functionality with the cloud-based Microsoft Rights Management service (Azure RMS).
 With this functionality, IT and users can easily protect documents and pictures both inside your organization and outside, without having to install additional infrastructure or establish trust relationships with other organizations.
 You can use this connector even if some of your users are connecting to online services, in a hybrid scenario.
 For example, some users' mailboxes use Exchange Online and some users' mailboxes use Exchange Server.
 After you install the RMS connector, all users can protect and consume emails and attachments by using Azure RMS, and information protection works seamlessly between the two deployment configurations.